-You’ll find the Sharpen menu in Photoshop under the Filter menu and is the first introduction to image sharpening for most people.
-Although the menu has seen some changes in recent years, it can still be misleading.
-You can see a screenshot of the Photoshop Sharpen menu below.
+You’ll find the Sharpen menu in Photoshop under the Filter menu.
+This is the first introduction to image sharpening most photoshop users will have.
+Although the menu has seen some improvements in recent years, the options can still be confusing.

-- Sharpen More is very similar to the Sharpen option except the effect is stronger.
-It may even be too strong for some images.
+- Sharpen More is the same as Sharpen except the effect is stronger.

-- Unsharp Mask is one of the earliest methods of image sharpening in Photoshop and is still very effective.
-It gets its name from the sharpening technique used in the days of the darkroom.
-Although it may be “inferior” to Smart Sharpening, you would be hard pressed to see any difference between the two for many images.
+- Unsharp Mask is one of the earliest methods of image sharpening but is still very effective.
+It derives its name from the sharpening technique used in the days of the darkroom.
+Although it may be “inferior” to Smart Sharpen, you are often hard pressed to see a difference between the two.
 The Unsharp Mask also has the benefit of being quicker to use and easier to understand.